 To remove nail polish from gentle fabric like clothing, you’re going to need one essential item — hairspray.
 Hairspray acts as a great solution to remove stains because it won’t bleach your clothes and it helps to break apart the nail polish.
 After your spill, you’re going to want to let the polish dry completely.
 Then, saturate the affected area with hairspray.
 Once the hairspray is dry, use a pair of tweezers to scrape away any flaky residue.
 Peel off any remaining polish and place your clothes in the washer to completely remove the stain.
 If you still see a mark once it’s dry, simply repeat the process until it’s gone.
 If your carpet needs saving, you can utilize this same technique except after you apply hairspray, you’ll want to scrub the stain with a small carpet-cleaning brush until it all comes off.

-Acetone is a very strong ingredient that can bleach and damage your wardrobe.
+Acetone is a very strong ingredient that can bleach and damage fabric.
 Therefore, you’ll want to avoid it at all costs when dealing with clothing and carpets.
 Instead, try to use a nail polish remover made with no acetone, like the Ella+Mila Soy Polish Remover

 .
-You’ll want to saturate a cotton ball and blot the stained area until it is mostly removed and then wash as usual.
-To ensure the remover won’t cause any damage, try testing a small, unnoticeable patch on your clothing or carpet to see if it leaves any stains.
+Saturate a cotton ball and blot the stained area until it is mostly removed and then wash as usual.
+To ensure the remover won’t cause damage, try testing a small, unnoticeable patch on your clothing or carpet to see if it leaves any stains.